 - Overhead cost increases due to incomplete jobs, mistakes, or human error; in most cases, when it comes to a service-based business, the highest costs are overhead, i.e., employees and benefits.
 Managing your overhead based on the analytics of your business load, and customer requirements are vital to being profitable.
 Knowing what is costing you money, which employees are working, and which ones might be hiding in the weeds can affect your financials drastically.
 Part of being a good employee is making sure their paperwork and documentation are completed promptly to support the financials of your organization.
 Overhead cost to delays, sickness, exceeding contract values, ordering wrong parts, or going to customer location without the right parts or no parts or materials these are all costs that impact your business and should be reported on and controlled if possible.
 Business Manager 365 has a lot of reporting and business analytics that can assist you in the management of your financials and overhead costs based on the trends within your business and customer needs.
 Business Manager 365 analytics can help determine if your staffing levels are too high or too low, who is working a full day, and who is not it’s all in the collection and management of that data.

 Business automation is now considered competitive weaponry in today’s business environment.
-Finding and utilizing the right tool to help you streamline work processes, reduce costs, make information easily, and quickly accessible is key to any business’s long-term success.
+Finding and utilizing the right tool to help you streamline work processes, reduce costs, make information easily, and quickly accessible is key to any firm’s long-term success.
 If you don’t consider automated tools to help you grow your business and reduce costs while improving profits, then you are limiting your potential and business opportunities.

 About the author: Scott Lewis is the President and CEO of Winning Technologies Group of Companies which includes Liberty One Software.
 Scott has more than 30 years of experience in the technology industry and is a nationally recognized speaker and author on technology subjects.
 Scott has worked with large and small business to empower them to use technology to improve work processes, increase productivity, and reduce costs.
 Scott has designed thousands of systems for large, medium and small companies and Winning Technologies’ goal is to work with companies on the selection, implementation, management and support of technology resources.
 Learn more about Winning Technologies at winningtech.com or call 877-379-8279.